kitao/pyxel/docs/README-abspath.md

 - 256x256-sized 3 image banks
 - 256x256-sized 8 tilemaps
 - 4 channels with 64 definable sounds
-- 8 music tracks that can combine any of sounds
+- 8 music tracks that can combine any sounds
 - Keyboard, mouse, and gamepad inputs
-- Image and sound editor
+- Image and sound editing tools
 - User expansion of colors, channels, and banks

 ### Color Palette